raffrica/etf_correlations/README.md

 ### Future Ideas

-1) Linear Programming to Optimize a Portfolio.
-I would like to write a program that takes Quantitative correlation is not the whole picture.
-After completing the project above (including the linear programming) for all of Canadian ETFs, there are a few directions I could take it in.

-1) I could tweak the constrains in the linear program to get different sets of 5, and then take this short list to people with financial experience and understanding to pick the best ETFs within them.

-2) I could make a webapp for Canadian ETF correlations as it's an unmet need, even if it's just to generate the correlation matrix.
+These are ideas that I will try and complete, but likely won't have the time within the timeframes of the class.

+1) **Linear Programming to Optimize a Portfolio.** I would like to write a linear programming algorithm that can reduce the risk of an ETF portfolio.
+If someone were to choose a 1-2 ETFs (from within the ETFs that outperform the S&P 500), the linear program could fill the remainder of the set with ETFs designed to minimized the overall sum of correlations.
+In this model the objective function is minimizing correlations for 5 ETFs, and the constraints include: 5 ETFs, and already chosen ETFs.

-3) Instead of looking at correlation, I can look at beta as it relates to the S&P 500.
+2) **Use betas.** While correlation between ETFs that outperformed the S&P 500 is my naive way to look at high risk ETFs, there are better, well documented methods.
+One which I began to research is looking at the beta as it relates to the market (i.e. the variation).
+Instead of looking at correlation, I can look at beta as it relates to the S&P 500.
 I can use this as a threshold instead of NAVs, as this is a better measure of risk.
 If the markets aren't performing well, something with a lower beta as it relates to S&P 500 will be good for hedging my bets.
 The problem is that this requires a high R<sup>2</sup> which is the opposite of what I'm optimizing for, so this would actually change the whole analysis and would mean I would try to try to optimize for mean beta to be 1 within the set, while trying to maximize for NAVs.

-Write a linear programming algorithm to minimize the sum of correlations in a set of 5.
-The objective function will be to minimize the sum of correlations between 5 ETFs.
-I will create a correlation matrix with the optmial solution to minimizing correlation.
-This will compare well with the random result from Step 5.
+My understanding of this topic is in its infancy, so this would require further reading.

+3) **Develop this into a tool.** Read more and try and understand how this analysis can be developed into a personal finance tool.
+Additionally, while I found online websites that generate correlation matrices of American ETFs, I found none for Canadian ETFs.
+I could make a webapp for Canadian ETF correlations as it's an unmet need, even if it's just to generate the correlation matrix.

 ### Potential Future Obstacles

 * Canadian ETF data is *less* available.
 With initial experimentation with `quantmod` it appears the google finance hidden API (based on a url for a csv download) doesn't work well for getting the Canadian ETF historical data.
 I may have to restrict the project to American ETFs (for the time being).
 If I have enough time, I could learn webscraping to get the existing data from google finance without using their hidden API.